ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 {: .note }
 > Earlier versions of RO-Crate mandated an `@id` of `./` as a convention for identifying the _Root Data Entity_, but the use of the _RO-Crate Metadata Descriptor_ means that this is no longer required, freeing-up the _Root Data Entity_ `@id` to be used to indicate what should be considered the canonical URI for an RO_Crate Package.
 Other mechanisms for specifying the 'main identifier' involve multiple JSON-LD entities and may be ambiguous.

-## Detached RO-Crate Package

-A _Detached RO-Crate Package_ is an RO-Crate without a defined root directory, where the _RO-Crate Metadata Document_ and/or _RO-Crate Website_ content is accessed independently (e.g. as part of a programmatic API).

-* In a _Detached RO-Crate Package_ the _RO-Crate Metadata Document_ is a JSON-LD document served over an API or loaded via other means.

-Unlike an  _Attached  RO-Crate Package_ a _Detached RO-Crate Package_ is not processed in a file-system context and thus does not carry a data _payload_ in the same sense, but may reference data deposited separately, or purely reference [contextual entities](contextual-entities).

-In a _Detached RO-Crate Package_ the [root data entity](root-data-entity) SHOULD have an `@id` which is a URL that resolves to the _RO-Crate Metadata Document_.

-Any [data entities](data-entities) in a _Detached RO-Crate Package Package_ MUST be [Web-based Data Entities](data-entities.html#web-based-data-entities).

-Note that a Detached RO-Crate Package may still use `#`-based local identifiers for [contextual entities](contextual-entities).
+### Payload files and directories

+These are the actual files and directories that make up the **payload** of the dataset being described in an _Attached  RO-Crate Package_.

+The base RO-Crate specification makes no assumptions about the presence of any specific files or folders beyond the reserved RO-Crate files described above.

+Payload files may appear directly in the _RO-Crate Root_ alongside the _RO-Crate Metadata File_, and/or appear in sub-directories of the _RO-Crate Root_.
+Each file and directory MAY be represented as [Data Entities](data-entities) in the _RO-Crate Metadata File_.

+An RO-Crate may also contain [Web-based Data Entities](data-entities.html#web-based-data-entities) that are not present as part of the payload and referenced using absolute URIs.
+These may require additional preservation measures.

+{% include callout.html type="tip" content="An RO-Crate [packaged with BagIt](appendix/implementation-notes#adding-ro-crate-to-bagit) may be [referencing external files](appendix/implementation-notes#referencing-external-files) which are not present in the _RO-Crate Root_ hierarchy until the BagIt has been _completed_.
+This method can be used for files that are large, require authentication or otherwise inconvenient to transfer with the RO-Crate, but which should nevertheless still be considered part of the _payload_.".
+RO-Crate 1.2 has a similar mechanism for referencing such external files using both an `@id` to reference a local path and [contentUrl]  property to indicate an source for that data.
+See the section on [File Data Entities](data-entities#file-data-entity) %}

-## RO-Crate Website (`ro-crate-preview.html` and `ro-crate-preview_files/`) for Packages
+### RO-Crate Website (`ro-crate-preview.html` and `ro-crate-preview_files/`) for Packages

-In addition to the machine-oriented _RO-Crate Metadata Document_ _Attached  RO-Crate Packages_ and _Detached RO-Crate Packages_ MAY include a human-readable HTML rendering of the same information, known as the _RO-Crate Website_.
+In addition to the machine-oriented _RO-Crate Metadata Document_ _Attached  RO-Crate Packages_ MAY include a human-readable HTML rendering of the same information, known as the _RO-Crate Website_.
 If present, the _RO-Crate Website_ MUST be a file named `ro-crate-preview.html` in the root directory, which MAY serve as the entry point to other web-resources, which MUST be in `ro-crate-preview_files/` in the root directory.

 If present in the root directory of an _Attached  RO-Crate Package_ as `ro-crate-preview.html`, (or otherwise served in a _Detached RO-Crate Package_), the RO-Crate Website MUST: